MaryumShakeel/DevOps2025/README.md

 git commit -m "Added Dockerfile and instructions for DEVOPS Deliverable 2" git push

+Description of our CI/CD pipeline
+This project uses GitHub Actions to build and push a Docker image automatically when code is pushed to the main branch.

+Instructions to run and deploy app docker build -t myapp . and docker run -p 3000:3000 myapp

+Changelog section
+Updated Dockerfile and CI/CD workflow on Oct 9, 2025.

+# Update: Testing CI/CD workflow by Maryum

 # MyApp – Docker Containerization
 # (updated timestamp for GitHub)